pytorch/tutorials/prototype_source/lite_interpreter.rst

 Conclusion
 ----------

-In this tutorial, we demonstrated how to use lite interpreter in Android and iOS app.
+In this tutorial, we demonstrated how to use mobile interpreter in Android and iOS app.
 We walked through an Image Segmentation example to show how to dump the model, build torch library from source and use the new api to run model.
-Please be aware of that lite interpreter is still under development, more library size reduction will be introduced in the future.
+Please be aware of that mobile interpreter is still under development, more library size reduction will be introduced in the future.
 APIs are subject to change in the future versions.

 Thanks for reading!
 As always, we welcome any feedback, so please create an issue `here <https://github.com/pytorch/pytorch/issues>`_ if you have any.